Skip to main content

 Join Lipscomb alumnus Larry Bumgardner (’77) on Friday, Sept.
 26 at Longview Mansion for “Pillars of the American Century: FDR, Reagan and the World They Shaped” presented by the Lifelong Learning program.

-Bumgardner is the retired Executive Director of the Ronald Reagan Presidential Foundation and Center for Public Affairs at the Reagan Presidential Library.
+Bumgardner is the retired executive director of the Ronald Reagan Presidential Foundation and Center for Public Affairs at the Reagan Presidential Library.

-Both Roosevelt and Reagan were optimistic leaders who restored the nation's confidence in difficult times.
+Both Roosevelt and Reagan were known as optimistic leaders who restored the nation's confidence in difficult times.
 They rallied the country to success in the century's two greatest conflicts, World War II and the Cold War.
 They built a deep connection with the American people as the Great Communicators—FDR on radio, Reagan on television.

 Cost is $45 per person and includes lunch.
 Registration is required by Sept.
 23. Free parking is available on site.